JustAnyones/Plugin-creator-website/docs/docs/draft-types/residential.md

 ### influence body disposal
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence commercial
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence culture
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence density
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence education high
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence education low
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence fire department
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence health
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence industrial
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence level0
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence level1
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence level2
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence management
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence nature
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence noise
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence park
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence passenger bus
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence passenger train
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence police
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence pollution
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence preview
 ::: type: boolean